Austin-X/Austin-X.github.io/StatisticsWebsite/README.md

 # StatisticsWebsite

-This is a website that I made back in Grade 9.
+This is a website that I made back in Grade 9 using HTML and CSS.

-# Installation

-#1: Download the repo as a zip

-#2: Extract the contents of that zip file to a location, make sure to remember the location

-#3: From the extracted contents, open the "index.html" file to view the website.
+The link to the website is here: https://austin-x.github.io/StatisticsWebsite/index.html